-- Return the prefixes of all route objects with a specified origin. - Return only the primary keys of the route objects, not full objects. - Return the prefixes of all route objects referenced in a given route-set. - Return only the primary keys of the route objects, not full objects.

-• Return all the members (aut-num or asset object) of a specified asset
+- Return the prefixes of all route objects with a specified origin. - Return only the primary keys of the route objects, not full objects. - Return the prefixes of all route objects referenced in a given route-set. - Return all the members (aut-num or as-set object) of a specified as-set